cksource/mrgit/README.md

 If you want to create a custom resolver, you need to create a module which returns a repository or a falsy value if the repository cannot be resolved (and should not be cloned by mgit2).

-Such a resolver is only needed if you use the `--recursive` option, because in other cases, all the git URLs are defined in `mgit.json` anyway.
+Such a resolver is only needed if:

+* you use the `--recursive` option, because mgit2 needs to know how to clone dependencies of the packages listed in `mgit.json`,
+* you use the simple `'organization/repository'` format of dependencies in `mgit.json` and would like to use an HTTPS version of a repository URL (mgit2 defaults to Git+SSH URLs which doesn't work on e.g. Travis).

 The resolver is called with two arguments: